dhvrtyg/ecoswap/README.md

 EcoSwap is a full-stack web application designed for college communities to trade items (books, electronics, dorm essentials) without spending money.
 It promotes sustainability by extending the lifecycle of goods.

 ![EcoSwap Home Screen](./screenshots/home-preview.png)
-*(Note: You should take a screenshot of your beautiful homepage and save it as home-preview.png in a folder called screenshots)*

 ## 🚀 Features